Setting Up LawPracticeZA for your firm

 Most of the links that follow will only work once you are successfully signed in to LawPracticeZA (and are opening the links with the same browser you signed in with)

 This is a comprehensive manual for LawPracticeZA, which should provide answers to any questions that you may have, but if you have a query or problem, you are encouraged to SUBMIT A SUPPORT REQUEST (link at the bottom of every page).
 This way, everyone at LawPracticeZA is notified, and the submission automatically includes information that enables us to address the issue more effectively.

-Once you’ve played around with the system and have a feel for how things work, delete the pre-loaded sample data that your instance came with from the widget on the dashboard.
-This won’t delete any matters, clients or suppliers which you created, only the pre-loaded fictitious data.
+Once you’ve played around with the system and have a feel for how things work, you can clear your This will delete all sample data and all masterfile records (clients, matters, suppliers etc).
 See:

 LawPracticeZA is more than happy to assist with the setting up of your system and importing your legacy data, as described below.
 Just give us a call and we will explain what information we need from you to do so.

 Update firm details